mlpack/mlpack/doc/user/core/trees/non_ort_mean_sp_tree.md

 ## Basic tree properties

-Once a `SpillTree` object is constructed, various properties of the tree can be accessed or inspected.
+Once an `NonOrtMeanSPTree` object is constructed, various properties of the tree can be accessed or inspected.
 Many of these functions are required by the [TreeType API](../../../developer/trees.md#the-treetype-api).